Eleanor Scrope Viney1

 General Sir James Viney is the son of Reverend James Viney.1

-General Sir James Viney was invested as a Companion, Order of the Bath (C.B.).1 He was invested as a Knight Commander, Hanoverian Order (K.C.H.).1 He lived at Taynton Manor, Gloucestershire, England.1
+He was appointed Companion, Order of the Bath (C.B.)1 He was appointed Knight Commander, Hanoverian Order (K.C.H.)1 He lived at Taynton Manor, Gloucestershire, EnglandG.1

 Citations